 The first ever e-mail was sent by the American, Ray Tomlinson, in October 1971.
 Fast-forward several decades and e-mail has developed into one of the most used internet services in the world, but are its days numbered?
 Will instant messengers and social media render e-mail useless for the digital generation?
 Current figures provide information, as well as a glimpse into the future of e-mail.

-Gmail, the e-mail service developed by Google, has been the largest free, ad-financed e-mail service in the world since 2012.
-Gmail is easy to use, simple to connect, usable on a wide variety of devices, and, thanks to Google, accessible practically everywhere.
+Gmail, the email service developed by Google, has been the largest free, ad-financed email service in the world since 2012.
+The email service by Google Workspace (previously G Suite) is easy to use, simple to connect, usable on a wide variety of devices, and, thanks to Google, accessible practically everywhere.
 But not everybody is a fan of the American company.
-Plus, there are some Gmail alternatives that can easily keep up with the search engine giant’s e-mail service.
-But which functions do these alternatives offer, and to what extent do they differ from Google’s e-mail service?
+Plus, there are some Gmail alternatives that can easily keep up with the search engine giant’s email service.
+But which functions do these alternatives offer, and to what extent do they differ from Google’s email service?

 The best Gmail alternatives